cncf/research-user-group/org-index/TEMPLATE.md

 ## Workload managers

 **Does your group run other workload managers?
-(SLURM, HTCondor etc)  If so, what size cluster(s) do you have supporting those other workload managers?**
+(Slurm, HTCondor etc)  If so, what size cluster(s) do you have supporting those other workload managers?**